-The Department of the Air Force response to a GAO bid protest must comply with GAO’s Bid Protest Regulations (4 CFR Part 21) and Federal Acquisition Regulation (FAR) 33.104 as supplemented.
+The Department of the Air Force response to a GAO bid protest must comply with GAO’s Bid Protest Regulations (4 CFR Part 21) and Federal Acquisition Regulation (FAR 33.104) as supplemented.
 For guidance on responding to unclassified protests, follow the Air Force Commercial Litigation Field Support Center Protest Guide.
 For guidance on responding to classified protests, follow the Administrative Guide for Processing Classified GAO Protests.
 Both documents are also available from AF.JAQC.AFLOA.Workflow.Org@us.af.mil.

 SAF/AQC serves as the notification point with the GAO for all protests.